 BY TYPE

-99.7% Purity: Pharmaceutical glycerine with 99.7% purity is widely used across oral formulations and injectables.
-In 2024, this grade accounted for over 1.16 million metric tons of global demand.
-It was used in 54% of cough syrups and 62% of liquid suspensions worldwide.
-Over 3,800 pharmaceutical firms used this grade for excipient purposes in over-the-counter (OTC) drugs.
-Regulatory authorities in 41 countries approved 99.7% purity glycerine as the standard requirement for non-sterile formulations.
+99.7% Purity: Pharmaceutical glycerine with 99.7% purity is widely used in oral formulations, liquid medicines, and non-sterile pharmaceutical applications.
+In 2024, this grade accounted for over 1.16 million metric tons of global demand and was used in 54% of cough syrups and 62% of liquid suspensions worldwide.

 By Application

-Oral Use: Oral use of pharmaceutical glycerine dominates the market, with over 1.2 million metric tons used globally in 2024.
-It was present in 68% of global oral suspension drugs and used by 29 of the top 50 global pharma manufacturers.
-In India alone, over 6 billion oral dosage units containing glycerine were manufactured.
-The U.S. used glycerine in 410 million bottles of pediatric syrups in 2024.
-It enhances taste, improves texture, and stabilizes active ingredients in both prescription and OTC liquid formulations.
+Oral Use: Oral applications represent the leading use of pharmaceutical glycerine, with more than 1.2 million metric tons consumed globally in 2024.
+Glycerine was present in 68% of oral suspension drugs and was used by 29 of the top 50 global pharmaceutical manufacturers.

 Regional Outlook